dbieber/davidbieber.com/hugo/content/post/2021-03-07-roam-twitter-bot-dev-guide/index.md

 ## Wrap-up

 Hopefully this guide makes it clear how you can use a private Twitter bot to reclaim your attention.
-The main contribution of this guide is it's emphasis on using a private Twitter bot to design your own personal Twitter feed.
+The main contribution of this guide is its emphasis on using a private Twitter bot to design your own personal Twitter feed.
 We selected Roam Research backups as the source of tweets for our bot, but of course you can substitute Roam with any tweet generator that you please.

 You can use a bot like this for revisiting old ideas, for surfacing your TODOs when you're distracted, for sending yourself messages, or anything else you come up with.

-Since making myself a private Twitter bot one month ago, I've been delighted to find that it's tweets are often among the highest quality on my timeline.
+Since making myself a private Twitter bot one month ago, I've been delighted to find that its tweets are often among the highest quality on my timeline.
 I hope you find the same.